github/developer.github.com/content/guides/best-practices-for-integrators.md

 * Make requests for a single user or client ID serially.
 Do not make requests for a single user or client ID concurrently.
-* If you're making a large number of `POST`, `PATCH`, `PUT`, or `DELETE` requests for a single user or client ID, wait at least 1 second between each request.
+* If you're making a large number of `POST`, `PATCH`, `PUT`, or `DELETE` requests for a single user or client ID, wait at least one second between each request.
 * Requests that create content which triggers notifications, such as issues, comments and pull requests, may be further limited.
 Please slowly create such content to avoid further limiting.
 * When you have been limited, wait the number of seconds specified in the `Retry-After` header.